The Chump: Plot

-Pam Halpert (Jenna Fischer) and Jim Halpert (John Krasinski) are both exhausted from the long nights with the new baby, and their work is being adversely affected.
-Gabe Lewis (Zach Woods) catches them both sleeping at their desks and talks to them privately about it.
+Pam Halpert and Jim Halpert are both exhausted from the long nights with the new baby, and their work is being adversely affected.
+Gabe Lewis catches them both sleeping at their desks and talks to them privately about it.
 He asks them what they would do about the rumors of printers catching fire, but they both nearly fall asleep listening to him.
-Darryl Philbin (Craig Robinson) hears them discussing how to get enough energy to make it through the day, and lets them in on a secret sleeping place in the warehouse they can use.
+Darryl Philbin hears them discussing how to get enough energy to make it through the day, and lets them in on a secret sleeping place in the warehouse they can use.
 Unfortunately for them, this secret location is within earshot of Dwight and Angela's "warehouse meeting" place, where Angela complains about the damage to Dwight's testicles while Dwight gripes about having to perform foreplay.

 After returning from the baseball game, Michael expresses a sense of freedom and power from the knowledge that he is having sex with another man's wife.
-Ryan Howard (B. J. Novak) tries the same attitude and petitions Erin Hannon (Ellie Kemper) for sex, but cannot hold through and says he was just joking.
+Ryan Howard tries the same attitude and petitions Erin Hannon for sex, but cannot hold through and says he was just joking.
 He explains to Michael that to do what he is doing, one has to be completely cold and uncaring of what other people think, and that he does not know how Michael can do it.
 The rest of the office increasingly shuns Michael.
 He leaves to secretly meet Donna at a motel for sex, but on the way there has a change of heart and breaks up with her via text message instead.
 He consoles himself, alone, with his favorite ice cream, and tells the camera crew that he chose being able to live with himself over being happy.

-At the end of the episode, Michael is ambushed by WBRE-TV reporters, to whom he begins to confess the adulterous rumours to, before they clarify that they were inquiring about the rumors of Sabre printers catching fire.
+At the end of the episode, Michael is ambushed by WBRE-TV reporters, to whom he begins to confess the adulterous rumors to, before they clarify that they were inquiring about the rumors of Sabre printers catching fire.